 Option 3: Asset Swap

-Another strategy for meeting client goals with the irrevocable trust is the asset swap.
+Another strategy for changing your client’ irrevocable trust is the asset swap.
 Many grantors are not aware that an irrevocable grantor trust may allow them to swap assets from the trust without having the assets revert back to the grantor’s estate at death.
 This strategy may save beneficiaries significant money at the end of the grantor’s life.

 Of course, there are nuances to this strategy, and a qualified attorney can provide direction as to whether it is possible under the terms of the trust.

 Another downside is the loss in step-up in basis on irrevocable trust assets.
-With portability of the deceased spouse’s unused lifetime exemption, the surviving spouse may die with $10.9 million in assets and not owe any estate tax to the federal government.
+With portability of the deceased spouse’s unused lifetime exemption, the surviving spouse may end up dying with $22.8 million in assets and not owe any estate tax to the federal government.
 If an estate is unlikely to grow to this amount, it may be better to have the assets included in the surviving spouse’s estate and receive a step-up in basis at death.

 Pros.
-Assets held in the irrevocable trust have stronger creditor protection, as the surviving spouse does not have indiscriminate access to the property held in trust.
+Irrevocable trust assets have stronger creditor protection, as the surviving spouse does not have indiscriminate access to the property held in trust.
 Furthermore, many states have lower exemption amounts from state-level inheritance and death taxes, and keeping assets in the irrevocable trust prevents them from exposure to these taxes.

 There’s no doubt that reforming, decanting, and modifying irrevocable trusts can be tricky.
 Plus, state trust code variations make these waters particularly choppy.
 But if undertaken with the counsel of a qualified attorney, the results for all parties can be tremendously beneficial.